-How Much Does It Cost to Patent a Product: Everything You Need to Know
+How Much Does It Cost to Patent a Product?

-The most common type of patents are utility patents, and the cost comes from attorney fees for preparing the application.
+The most common type of patents are utility patents, and most of the cost comes from attorney fees for preparing the application.
 Most people find it worth the expense, as the patent application process is detailed and lengthy.

 The Cost of Patenting an Idea

 To even patent an invention, you must have a unique idea or technology that doesn't overlap with earlier patents.
-The law keeps getting more complicated as to what makes an invention unique.
+Furthermore, the law keeps getting more complicated as to what makes an invention unique.

 The technology of the invention makes a big difference in the final cost of the patent.
 Other factors include: